nicopenaredondo/Software_Engineering_CSCI15/README.md

 	- added also Foundation for rapid prototyping
 - [3/12/2013] created a new prototype view for main page
 	- deleted Foundation ( ang kumplikado ng docu di ko gets ) instead pinalitan ko ng bootstrap ulet HAHA!
+- [3/15/2013] finalized all the folder structures,ready for coding na! :))